studyingChristianity/symbols/*journal.md

 ---

+Missionary族: Leave their DNAs.
+Leave those DNAs.

+Non-Missionary族:: Leave their DNAs.
+Stay with those DNAs.

+---

 ### Individuals who have left or been removed from the British royal family

 🪂 **Edward VIII:** (1936) Voluntary abdication as monarch (i.e., leaving the throne) primarily for love/marriage, with huge constitutional implications.